My First Bad Review (and what I did about it)

 Just ask my new baby niece, who came to this planet filled-to-the-brim with unbridled joy.

 She doesn’t need to be mired in hardship to know that.

 And I’d do anything to keep it this way.

 In the three short months that she’s been here, she’s already experienced tummy cramps, hunger pangs, discomfort and fear.

-It can be jolting down here on earth, even when you’re surrounded by an enormous circle of love.
+It can be jolting down here on planet Earth but thankfully, Claire's surrounded by an enormous circle of love.

 So are her aunts and uncles, cousins, and close family friends.

 Yet none of us can protect her from all the bumps and bruises that are sure to come.

 Because sweet baby Claire came to the physical plane for the HUMAN experience.

 And after reading (and listening to) numerous tales from people who have died and come back to tell their stories, I’ve come to an interesting conclusion: